 All files mentioned in the steps can be obtained from the assets of the desired released rke2 version here.

-If running on an SELinux enforcing air-gapped node, you must first install the necessary SELinux policy RPM before performing these steps.
+If running on an air-gapped node with SELinux enabled, you must manually install the necessary SELinux policy RPM before performing these steps.
 See our RPM Documentation to determine what you need.